Get the feeling you’ll need to race through everything to cover the agenda? Show leadership with this simple action.

 “A compelling life story, beautifully told.”
 Rosie Batty Glen Ochre had a tough, wild and courageous life.
-Here’s a link to an ABC radio interview with her partner Ed McKinley, Co-founder of the Groupwork Institute about her and the story she wrote before she died.
+Here’s a link to an ABC radio interview with her partner Ed McKinley, Co-founder of the Groupwork Centre, about her and the story she wrote before she died.
 Raised deep in the bush of central New South Wales, […]

 All groups are challenged by the stuff that comes up between the people in them.
 Whenever a group is doing a task, your need for recognition can play out in less than helpful ways.
 Opinions and ideas become precious things to protect or argue for … and when the stakes and passion run high, generating a […]